-Email: fpan@unt.edu
+243040) or by appointment.
+Email: Feifei.pan@unt.edu

-Class Website: All lecture slides and announcements will be posted at the UNT Blackboard
+Class Website: All lecture slides and announcements will be posted at UNT Canvas.

 Course Description:

 Geography 1710 is an introduction to the interactions of the atmosphere, hydrosphere (lakes, oceans, rainfall, rivers), lithosphere (rocks, soil), and biosphere (animals, plants and humans).
 The purpose of this course is to provide a foundation for the discipline of Geography.